 International Engagement

-The Centre for Earth Observation maintains an active presence and leadership role on key international earth observation coordination bodies on behalf of CSIRO and Australia.
+The CSIRO Centre for Earth Observation (CCEO) maintains an active presence and leadership role on key international earth observation coordination bodies on behalf of CSIRO and Australia.

-The Committee on Earth Observation Satellites (CEOS) is an international organisation involving 60 agencies operating 156 satellites.
-Its mission is to ensure international coordination of civil space-based EO programs, and advocacy of the free and open exchange of data, to optimise societal benefit and inform decision making for securing a prosperous and sustainable future for humankind.
+The international Committee on Earth Observation Satellites (CEOS) is a multi-Agency organisation involving 60 agencies operating more than 150 satellites.
+Its core mission is to ensure international coordination of civil space-based EO programs, and advocacy of the free and open exchange of data, to optimise societal benefit and inform decision making for securing a prosperous and sustainable future for humankind.

-CEOS is an international body which coordinates a range of space-based EO capabilities and activities, with participants that develop, operate and support civil EO satellites.
-The work of CEOS ranges from the development of detailed technical standards for data product exchange, through to the establishment of high-level inter-agency agreements on common data policies for different applications areas.
+CEOS is an international body which coordinates a range of space-based EO capabilities and activities, which Members develop, operate and support civil EO satellites.

-CSIRO, through the Centre for EO, is an active member of CEOS and leads Australia’s engagement in this forum, that includes the widest global membership of civilian government EO satellite agencies.
+CSIRO, through its CCEO, is an active member of CEOS and leads Australia’s engagement in this forum, which includes the widest global membership of civilian government EO satellite agencies.
+CSIRO is a leader and/or key contributor to CEOS activities aligned with Australia’s priorities, and contributes to the three major face-to-face meetings:

-CSIRO became SIT (Strategic Implementation Team) Chair during 2020 and 2021, together with Geoscience Australia (GA) this time which strengthened our domestic collaboration on EO too.
-SIT is the machinery of CEOS and provides ongoing strategic guidance on the direction, progress, and status of agreed implementation activities in relation to the established priorities, commitments, and partnerships of the CEOS organisation.
+- SIT (Strategic Implementation Team) in 2020 and 2021, together with Geoscience Australia: SIT is the machinery of CEOS and provides ongoing strategic guidance on the direction, progress, and status of agreed implementation activities in relation to the established priorities, commitments, and partnerships of the CEOS organisation.
+Despite running our 4 SIT major meetings (see more about our first SIT meeting (originally planned in Hobart), and other SIT-36 and Technical Workshops as per the last one in September 2020) virtually due to the global health crisis, we successfully delivered impacts in our 3 priorities:

 - Implementation of a CEOS ARD (Analysis Ready Data) Strategy for space agencies,